-The Affordable Care Act(ACA) passage ushered in a sweeping set of new regulations on the health insurance marketplace and has caused a great deal of change for health insurance since 2014 in terms of plan structure and availability.
+The Affordable Care Act(ACA) passage ushered in a sweeping set of new regulations on the Texas individual health insurance marketplace and has caused a great deal of change for health insurance since 2014 in terms of plan structure and availability.
 The most significant and drastic shift in the marketplace for health insurance has come from the individual major medical health insurance market which is ACA compliant plans.
 For those individuals and families looking for health insurance independent of their employer, ACA compliant policies offer many consumer protections and the premiums can even be subsidized for lower income thresholds.
 For many people with pre-existing medical conditions that require immediate and frequent attention, ACA plans should be closely considered due to all the protections for such individuals.

 ACA plans eliminated many provisions related to individual medical plans and added a whole host of new rules the insurance carriers participating in these plans have to abide by.
 Specifically, ACA plans must cover the 10 essential health benefits.
 These include: